Skip to main content

 }

-After restarting the gateway, the control panel is available at https://<hostname>.ts.net/ from any device on your tailnet.
-Optional: allow Tailscale identity auth (skip token prompts on the control panel for tailnet devices):
+After restarting, the control panel is available at https://<hostname>.ts.net/ from any device on your tailnet.
+Allow Tailscale identity auth (skip token prompts for tailnet devices):

 {